 With all the worry, one might wonder why markets are up at all?
 It would appear that investors have little choice but to continue to ride the volatility due to a lack of alternatives.

 2022 saw the end of a 40-year bull market for bonds.
 For 40 years interest rates have been coming down.
 Mathematically that puts the price of bonds up in value.

-That all ended abruptly in early 2022 as the Fed hiked rates seven times in a row to try and get a handle on the inflation it largely created by printing and adding trillions of dollars into the economy in an attempt to ward off a large-scale recession due to Covid.
+That all ended abruptly in early 2022 as the Fed hiked rates numerous times in a row to try and get a handle on the inflation it largely created by printing and adding trillions of dollars into the economy in an attempt to ward off a large-scale recession due to Covid.

 In basic terms, if you print trillions of dollars of money, and put it into an economy, it’s going to chase things.

 Part of it’s going to chase stocks and bonds.
 Part of it will chase real estate.
 And part of it will choose to chase consumer goods.
 This is one of the main reasons stock and real estate markets were so positive in 2021.
 That, along with the massive slowdown in shipping due to Covid and the supply chain issues it caused, it was also a key reason for inflation.

 We’re seeing the opposite now.
 Rates have continued to rise, and given strong job numbers and persistent inflation, it will be some time before they come down – perhaps years.
 That makes for a tougher environment for companies to make money in amid uncertainty about the future.

 While the economy has been, stronger than expected with jobs reports surprising on the upside, stated inflation, while down from 9.1% last year to 5.6% as of late, has left the majority feeling that they just have no money.

 As rising interest rates cause payments to go up, this is exacerbated by higher costs on basic necessities, such as fuel and food.